16331

 How to Wire 3-Way Switches

-Please note: All switches that have a green grounding screw or wire must be grounded to the metal electrical box or to the circuit’s bare or green ground wire.
+Please note: All switches that have a green grounding screw or wire must be connected to the metal electrical box or to the circuit’s bare or green ground wire.

 A) The wires from the power source may enter one switch box first, then travel to the light, and then terminate at the other switch.
 Note in this illustration that the inbound white wire travels through the first switch box and terminates at the light fixture.